Frozen Daiquiri

 What type of rum is best for a Frozen Daiquiri?

-While you can use bottled lime juice in a pinch, fresh lime juice is highly recommended for a Frozen Daiquiri.
-Fresh juice offers a brighter, more vibrant flavor that enhances the overall taste of the cocktail, making it more refreshing.
+Absolutely!
+Fresh lime juice is preferred for a Frozen Daiquiri as it offers a brighter and more vibrant flavor compared to bottled versions.
+The freshness enhances the overall taste of the cocktail, making it more refreshing and enjoyable.

-How can I make a non-alcoholic version of a Frozen Daiquiri?
+How can I make my Frozen Daiquiri less sweet?

-What is the best way to garnish a Frozen Daiquiri?
+What is the best way to achieve the perfect frozen texture?